rstewartIA/OneSurvey-Docs/docs/projects/tickets.md

+---
+title: OneTicket (Coming Soon)
+---

-# OneTicket™ (Coming Soon)
+# OneTicket (Coming Soon)

-> Coming soon — a simple, powerful way to log issues, requests, and follow‑ups tied to your projects.
+> Coming soon — a simple, powerful way to log issues, requests, and follow-ups tied to your projects.

 What’s ahead: